 The development comprises subdivision and new residential dwellings.
 The proposal will not restrict views form adjoining properties.
+Apart from the two storey dwelling on Brunswick Street, the remaining units a single storey in height.

-The internal driveway will provide good separation between dwellings and the adjoining dwellings to the south of the site.
+The internal driveway will provide good separation between dwellings and the adjoining dwellings.
+The adjoining site at 58 Brunswick Street contains a driveway along its boundary to provide further separation between neighbours.